j-valdiviezo/j-valdiviezo.github.io/_pages/teaching.md

 {% include base_path %}

-Tuning Charge Transport Properties of Nanodevices
-======

 My teaching interests span all subdisciplines of chemistry, modern physics, and core concepts of biology and biochemistry.
 While I can teach a broad range of introductory science courses at the undergraduate level, I feel I could teach advanced chemistry and solar technologies courses with a high level of expertise.

+Duke University
+======

+* CHEM 590 - Special Topics in Chemistry: Quantum Dynamics
+  * <p><a href="/files/SyllabusQD_JV.pdf">Syllabus</a>.</p>

+* CHEM 590 - Special Topics in Chemistry: Quantum Dynamics
+  * <p><a href="/files/SyllabusMS_JV.pdf">Syllabus</a>.</p>